 The UNC Thurston Arthritis Research Center operates with the philosophy that a viable and effective research environment must be multi-dimensional.
 Its nationally renowned research scientists and clinicians regularly share data, insights and resources with colleagues across the UNC system, as well as with leading rheumatology, allergy and immunology colleagues throughout the world.
 Their collective goal is to advance the existing base of medical knowledge and bring forth significant benefits for society.

-    As just one example, the Center has been designated and has received funding from the National Institute of Arthritis, Musculoskeletal and Skin Diseases (NIAMS), as a “Multidisciplinary Clinical Research Center” (MCRC), charged with serving as a hub for innovation, training and collaboration in order to help mitigate the public health impact of osteoarthritis.
-The Center’s MCRC has launched clinical research projects, initiated a monthly speaker series, and hosted two-day technical presentations and discussions among leading researchers in biomechanics, physical therapy, orthopedics, epidemiology, health behavior, and physical activity.
+As just one example, the Center has been designated and has received funding from the National Institute of Arthritis, Musculoskeletal and Skin Diseases (NIAMS), as a “Core Center for Clinical Research” (CCCR), charged with serving as a hub for innovation, training and collaboration in order to help mitigate the public health impact of osteoarthritis and other RMDs, including rheumatoid arthritis, lupus, and vasculitis.
+The CCCR aims to advance clinical care by optimizing the design, analysis, and interpretation of innovative clinical studies.

 The CCCR features a Resource Core, which is specifically focused on Phenotyping and Precision Medicine.

 In addition, the CCCR has launched clinical research projects, and initiated a monthly speaker series as well as a collaborative speaker series with the other eight NIAMS-funded CCCRs.

 It has also has created Advisory, Brainstorming, and Consultative (ABC) Sessions.
 These ABC Sessions allow researchers to present to the members of the CCCR, who have a broad range of expertise in the many facets of research, and receive feedback and guidance on how to improve their grant applications, protocols, analysis, and manuscripts.